Institution of Fire Engineers: Board of trustees

-Origin and History
+Origin and history

 On 31 October 1918, ten Chief Officers attended a meeting at the Fire Brigade Headquarters in Leicester to set up a professional organisation for fire engineers.
 The next meeting took place on 2 January 1919, in London, when it was announced that 40 Chief Officers had agreed to become members, including three from overseas.
 The first Memorandum, Articles of Association and By-Laws were approved, and initial membership fees were fixed.

 On 12 February 1924, members agreed to proceed with office incorporation.
 The first registered office was established in Edinburgh Scotland and has been ever since.
 The first steps were also taken to set up an examination scheme.

-In 1933, the Institution’s first publication, ‘Chemical Fires’ was released.
+In 1933, the Institution's first publication, 'Chemical Fires', was released.
 After several editions and revisions, it was withdrawn in the early 1970s.
 Following this in 1934, the IFE Head Office was moved to London and membership figures stood at 599.
-The Head Office then ‘returned home’ to Leicester in 1965.
+The Head Office then 'returned home' to Leicester in 1965.

 In 1971, Margaret Law became the first woman to become a member of the IFE.

-The IFE was then accorded ‘Charitable Status’ in 1980 and became a licensed body of the Engineering Council in 1998.
+The IFE was then accorded 'Charitable Status' in 1980 and became a licensed body of the Engineering Council in 1998.

 The IFE Head Office was relocated to the Fire Service College at Moreton in Marsh in 2004.

 2010 saw the IFE be approved as an Awarding Body by the Office of the Qualifications and Examinations Regulator (Ofqual).
 This enabled the IFE to develop general and vocational related qualifications for the Fire Sector.
 Two years later in 2012, the IFE published the first issue of its own journal – International Fire Professional.

 In 2016 the IFE purchased the Stratford upon Avon office which it had rented since 2011.
 The mayor of Stratford upon Avon, Councillor Juliet Short, formally opened the office.

 2018 saw the IFE celebrate its centenary year with a global centenary torch relay and programme of international events.
-The centenary year was launched in its birthplace of Leicester, where a plaque was unveiled by Sir Peter Soulsby, the Mayor of Leicester City.
-The IFE also launched its eagerly anticipated Firefighter Safety Database.
+The centenary year was launched in its birthplace of Leicester, where a plaque was unveiled by Sir Peter Soulsby, the mayor of Leicester City.
+The IFE also launched its Firefighter Safety Database.

-In 2020 the IFE appointed Dr Peter Wilkinson as the first Technical Director of the Institution.
+In 2020 the IFE appointed Peter Wilkinson as the first Technical Director of the Institution.
 This new role was designed to provide better technical support to members.
 Following this, in 2021, the IFE worked with Collaborative Reporting for Safer Structures UK to expand its remit to include fire safety.
 This enabled individuals to share their concerns about, and experiences of, fire and structural safety through a confidential safety reporting system.

 The IFE undertook a comprehensive review of its communications and activities in 2021 to improve its services and qualifications for members and strengthen its global influence in the two key areas of competence and sustainability.